among/fusus/fusus/docs/about/alignment.md

 --- | ---
 A, BB, CCC, DDD, EEE | BB, CCC, DDD, EEE, X

-The best alignment is to decide that A on the left is not matched with anything on the right, X on the right is not matched to anything on the left, and BB, CCC, DDD, EEE will be exact matches.
+The best alignment is to decide that A on the left is not matched with anything on the right, X on the right is not matched to anything on the left, and `BB`, `CCC`, `DDD`, `EEE` will be exact matches.

 Buth when comparing combinations of length 5, we get the comparison

-ABBCCCDDDEEE versus BBCCCDDDEEEX with distance and ratio:
+`ABBCCCDDDEEE` versus `BBCCCDDDEEEX` with distance and ratio:

 ```
 left = "ABBCCCDDDEEE"